 All of these considerations can bring about feelings of hopelessness and rightfully so.

-Fortunately, workers’ compensation lawyer J. Bradley Baker can help!
+Fortunately, a workers’ compensation lawyer in South Carolina can help!

 Choosing to consult with an experienced workers’ comp lawyer in South Carolina like J. Bradley Baker can reduce stress and anxiety, and most important, have a huge positive impact on the outcome of your case.

-- Make sure all of your injuries are properly documented
+- Ensure all of your injuries are properly documented

 - Send you to a vocational professional who can help strengthen your claim